Refactoring My Emacs Configuration with Claude Code

 Denote for catch-ups

 Motivation A key task at the moment is individual 1-to-1s/catch-ups.
-These come around quick, and I often don’t have a huge amount of time to deal set them up.
-I have stared to tag things in Emacs with peoples name so that I can run queries against my agenda and pull out all tasks that I’ve tagged for someone - a great way to get info to the right people....
+These come around quick, and I often don’t have a huge amount of time to set them up.
+I have started to tag things in Emacs with peoples name so that I can run queries against my agenda and pull out all tasks that I’ve tagged for someone - a great way to get info to the right people.1 What I’m missing, however, is a quick way to log notes during these calls....

 Introducing org-recruit (well, proto-org-recruit)